Final Project for applied machine learning

 - Generate a non-obvious insights from the data that can be leads for further investigations (similar to the observation step in the scientific method).
 The most common way to do this is by merging datasets from different sources.

-- A metric or algorithm that quickly filters or sorts large amounts of data for people.
+- A metric or (ranking) algorithm that quickly filters or sorts large amounts of data for people.

-- Please talk to me if you’re not sure that your project would be considered data mining or not.
+- Please talk to the instructor if you’re not sure if your project would qualify.

 - You must identify an audience and articulate the potential value for that audience in the report.